 These tools from the Child and Maternal Health Observatory (ChiMat) are for commissioners, clinical and managerial leads for acute children's services to assess progress against standards.
 They are based on the Royal College paediatric service standards.
 They cover Paediatric Surgery and Anaesthesia and Care of the Acutely Unwell Child.

-The Information Centre has just released this publication about populations registered with GP practices at Strategic Health Authority (SHA) and Primary Care Organisation (PCO) level in five-year age bands by gender, for England and Wales.
+The Information Centre has just released this publication about at Strategic Health Authority (SHA) and Primary Care Organisation (PCO) level in five-year age bands by gender, for England and Wales.
 The data was collected in April 2011 for GP relevant populations.

 Quality Intelligence East (QIE) is the East of England’s quality observatory, hosted by erpho.